Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 int pipLengthMs = 1000; //pip signal length in ms int pipRepeat = 3; //pip signal repeat count in 1 transmit group
 ```
 `pipEnable` - this enables the PIP mode.
-It's frequency can be set using `pipFrequencyMhz`, the `pipLength` in ms determines the pip carrier length and `pipRepeat` says how many times to repeat the signal in one TX cycle.
+It's frequency can be set using `pipFrequencyMhz`, the `pipLength` in ms determines the pip carrier length and `pipRepeat` says how many times to repeat the signal in one TX cycle. <br>

 ```cpp
 bool morseEnable = false; //morse tx mode float morseFrequencyMhz = 434.65; //morse tx frequency int morseUnitTime = 40;  //ms
 ```
 Morse can be enabled by `morseEnable` boolean.
-The frequency is set by `morseFrequencyMhz` and dot length in ms is set by `morseUnitTime`.
+The frequency is set by `morseFrequencyMhz` and dot length in ms is set by `morseUnitTime`. <br>

 ```cpp
 bool rttyEnable = false; //rtty tx mode